-Adjust the exposure compensation setting to avoid making the subject too dark when it is backlit or shot against a bright background or to avoid making lights appear too bright in night shots.
+Adjust the exposure compensation to a positive value to avoid making the subject too dark when it is backlit or shot against a bright background.
+Adjust the exposure compensation to a negative value to avoid making the subject too bright in night shots or when shot against a dark background.